BEING USED BY THE DEVIL

 - Watch out for deceitful, evil motives in your heart - the little foxes that spoil the vine, Song of Songs 2:15, "I find then a law, when I would do good, evil is present with me."
 Romans 7:21 Everything we do must be done in or through our flesh.
 The challenging thing about that is that while our initial intention may be upright, an evil, self-gratifying thought or desire may try to attach itself to it and defile our motives and intentions.
 It will then piggyback on the most noble-sounding deeds and completely defile the work of grace and truth.
 Thus, we may find ourselves attempting to manipulate someone to do our will.
 Please keep in check and continually scrutinize the thoughts, desires, and intentions of your heart.
 If there is the least inkling of resentment, jealousy, selfish ambition, greed, or lust, KILL IT!
 REPENT!
 They are all open doors to evil.
 Balaam would not directly disobey God by not declaring the word of God, as he told Balak, but he still wanted the reward.
 So he connived a plan to seduce the children of Israel to sin against God so that God would have to punish them.
 It cost him his life even though he was a prophet of God.
 Numbers 22-25, 31;8

 - Beware of self-righteousness.
 It is great and wonderful to be full of zeal for the Lord, to be determined to do what is right, and to campaign for the cause of Christ.
-But if untempered by humility, teachableness/correctableness, the grace and love of God, you can turn into a monster, and the one who is attempting to battle the devil can become a tool of the devil.
+But if not tempered by humility, teachableness/correctableness, and the grace and love of God, you can turn into a monster, and the one who is attempting to battle the devil can become a tool of the devil.
 Luke 9:52-56

 CONCLUSION